pwmarcz/ctf/README.md

   * `main/nginx.conf` (proxy)
   * `main/html/index.html` (link from main page)

-You can see that the `base.html` file is shared, and mounter in all containers.
+You can see that the `base.html` file is shared, and mounted in all containers.

 ## License